vladocar/Foxy-CSS-Framework/README.md

 Foxy - CSS Framework
 -----

-Foxy is CSS3 Framework that use the [calc() function](http://www.w3.org/TR/css3-values/#calc)
+Foxy is CSS3 Framework that use the calc() function

-Foxy curently work on Firefox 4 and later.
+Foxy currently work on Firefox 4 and later.

-Calc() is cool CSS3 freature that alous to mix various units like (px, em, %)
+Calc() is cool CSS3 feature that allows  to mix various units like (px, em, %)